How To Completely Disable AMP In WordPress

 Follow the steps to redirect your AMP page URLS to normal URLs permanently:

-• Click “File Manager” located under the Files section.
+• Click on the “File Manager” located under the Files section.

-• At your top-right corner click the “Settings” icon.
+• At your top-right corner click on the “Settings” button.

 • Right-click on the “.htaccess” file.
 The “.htaccess” is a very important file that provides a way to make configuration changes to your website on a per-directory basis.